prahladyeri/prahladyeri.github.io/_posts/2024-12-01-mqtt-http-gateway-using-nodejs.md

 };
 ```

-## Initializing Middleware for HTTP Requests
+## Initializing middleware for HTTP requests

 Middleware ensures proper handling of requests by validating input and enabling CORS.